 The Board is now also responsible for managing the relationship with the Company's Auditors, including approval of their remuneration and terms of engagement.
-KPMG LLP has been the Company's Auditor since incorporation.
+KPMG LLP was the Company's Auditor since incorporation.
+Deloitte LLP has now become the Company's auditor.
+It should be mentioned that Deloitte also audit the accounts of Jumelles.

 The Board has continued to be satisfied with the independence and effectiveness of the Auditors and does not at this stage consider it is necessary to require an independent tender process.
-The Board will consider this again following publication of the 2016 Annual Report and will keep this under ongoing review.
+The Board will consider this again following publication of the 2017 Annual Report and will keep this under ongoing review.